OpsRockin/vagrant_with_serverspec_practice/README.md

-# Vagrant with chefzero Example
+# Vagrant with Chef-zero Example

 ## Overview